 user folders MAY be created and accessed by the CPM Enabler.
 They MAY contain any number of sub-folders.
 User folders MAY contain stand-alone media objects, and conversation history folders which have been moved from the “default” system folder by the CPM User.
 Once they have been moved, conversation history folders SHALL NOT be moved back to the “default” system folder.
 There MAY be any number of such folders per CPM User.

 conversation history folder, which is used to store all items related to a single CPM Conversation.
-The conversation history objects SHALL be represented towards the end-user as separate threads in a folder and NOT as folders.
 Conversation history folders MAY be moved, in their entirety, to a user folder in the user folders hierarchy.
 Conversation history folders SHALL contain zero or more of the following items:

 message object

-file transfer object
+file transfer history object

-session history object

 stand-alone media object

 session history folder